Overview

 Retry-After header

 When a request goes over a rate limit, a 429 Too Many Requests error and a Retry-After header are returned.
-The Retry-After header contains the number of seconds to wait until you can make a request again.
-Any request made before the wait time has elapsed is throttled.
+T. This header specifies the number of seconds you must wait before resubmitting the request.
+Any requests made during this period will be throttled.

 X-Shoplazza-Shop-Api-Call-Limit: 40/40